devbyray/tech-report-temp/README.md

 This template can be used for writing easy and simple technical reports.
 For writing a techreport you use Markdown.
 And you can use this template i made for free :-). "**Markdown files can be opened and edited with every simple text editor!**"

+If you clicked on the template file in GitHub than you see the result of an rendered Markdown file.
+So if you want to use the file?
+Check the details below!

 ## How to use the Tech Report template
 **Developer/Technical people version**